Evenwyne/programming-univbasics-the-assignment-expression/README.md

 ## Define Mutability / Immutability

 A variable is said to be "mutable."
 That means the value that the name "points to" can be changed during the running of the program.
-For example:
+Being able to change the value a variable points to is very important.
+If we need to do something 10 times or until the page loads, we need to be able to count how many times something happens.
+Here's "mutability" in action:

 Many years ago I was: